h43z/writeups/0922-intigriti.md

 +----------------------------------------------------------------------------------------+
 ```
 The top has now the first character of the nonce.
 And the whole process
-is starts again.
-But this time the blob code starts iteration from with the new
+starts again.
+But this time the blob code starts the iteration from with the new
 nonce that just matched.

 We will do this again and again and build up the nonce character by character.
 It's tricky to detect the when we got the full nonce because it has not a fixed
 length.
 It can be from 29 up to 32 characters long.
 We will have to make use
-of some timeout counter and simply define that if we don't get a messsage in the
+of some timeout counter and simply define that if we don't get a message in the
 `top` from the blob in 2 seconds it means we already have the full nonce.

 And when that happens we can finally do what failed before.
-Create a new blob
+Create a new blob,
-one last time that sends the 'set' message which changes the 'srcdoc' of the iframe.
+one last time, that sends the 'set' message which changes the 'srcdoc' of the iframe.
 But this time we got the nonce to make the Content Security Policy happy.

 ```
-<iframe onload=stage1() id=i src="https://challenge-0922.intigriti.io/challenge/"></iframe>
+<iframe onload=stage1() src="https://challenge-0922.intigriti.io/challenge/"></iframe>
 <script>
   onmessage = e => {
-    // here detecting the progress of the nonce if(nonce fully exfiltrated){
+    // here detecting the progress of the nonce if(nonce fully extracted){
       stage2(nonce)
     }
   }